 Providing resources for families, teachers and staff in the area of health and health concerns.

 The Emergency Medical Authorization (EMA) is a critical form that is used by the Administrators and Health Office to contact parents.
-Please complete the EMA update through registration gateway click here to be taken to update site in the first few days of each school year.
+Please complete the EMA update through registration gateway each school year.
 If phone numbers change, it is important that you notify the school to ensure you can be reached when necessary for the student.

 In order to best care for students during the school day, the Nurse/Health Assistant must be aware of the health concerns that exist.
-Parents are asked to complete a Health History Update at the time of enrollment and each year as information is updated in registration gateway click here to be taken to update site.
+Parents are asked to complete a Health History Update at the time of enrollment and every year as information is updated in registration gateway.

 In addition you may also contact the health office at your child's school directly with any changes that occur in his/her health over the summer or during the school year.
 Communication is the key to making sure the student health needs are met during the school day.